3 The manufacturer's submission

 3.19

 Treatment costs in the original model were a composite of the cost of the medication and the cost of administering it.
 For some drugs, the necessary dosage depends on the body weight of the patient.
 The manufacturer based the unit costs on UK reference costs, literature and expert opinion.
 The health-state costs depended only on the ACR response level and were independent from any other health outcomes.
 The manufacturer stated that 'in all comparisons, the identified adverse events are of minor severity and short duration, and their management would have a minuscule cost impact'.
-Therefore, it can be assumed that they do not have a considerable bearing on the incremental costs of the two model arms.
+Therefore, it can be assumed that they do not have a considerable bearing on the incremental costs of the 2 model arms.

 3.20

 In response to the preliminary recommendations in the appraisal consultation document, in which the Committee was minded not to recommend tocilizumab, the manufacturer submitted a revised cost-effectiveness Markov economic model.
 The economic model in the manufacturer's submission was modified such that health states are defined according to categories of CHAQ, rather than being based on ACR response categories in which an average CHAQ is applied.
-In the revised economic model the manufacturer adopted an approach in which CHAQ categories define health states.
+In the revised economic model, the manufacturer adopted an approach in which CHAQ categories define health states.
 The health states were defined as 'controlled' 'mild', 'moderate' and 'severe'.
 A simulated patient distribution of CHAQ scores based on the TENDER trial was used to establish the proportion of patients that would fall into each CHAQ category at baseline.
 The manufacturer used ACR as a potential predictor of the CHAQ score.
 The manufacturer assigned the following utility values to the health states: 0.19, 0.55, 0.65 and 0.77 to 'severe', 'moderate', 'mild' and 'controlled' respectively.

 3.21